jbandhauer/bad_ldap_server/README.md

 - Clone to location of your choice.
 - run `bundle install`
 - run using `ruby bad_ldap_server.rb`
 - it will run on port 1389 and load 'example.ldif' by default.
 - run `ruby bad_ldap_server.rb -h` to see help on options

+This also supports simple_tls.
+You can create self-signed certs by running `ruby mkcert.rb`.
+This will create local files called 'cert.pm' and 'key.pm'.
+To run the server in tls mode use `ruby bad_ldap_server.rb -t` This assumes that you are using a client that doesn't mind self-signed certs.